GEO2130 – Structural Geology

 Teaching

 There are up to?5?compulsory one-day field excursions.
-A combined field report from these has to be approved in order to sit the final examination.?
+A combined field report from these must be approved to sit the final examination.?

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (studieinfo@geo.uio.no).